paulhamsh/Spark-Control-X/README.md

 ## BLE UUIDs in use

-The pedal has multiple UUIDs, but the key ones for connecting to the SPark LIVE are:
+The pedal has multiple UUIDs, but the key ones for connecting to the Spark LIVE are:

 Type           | UUID | Properties
 ---------------|------|------------